Jack Leslie (public relations executive): Nonprofit activities

 Leslie has long been an activist in causes involving development, humanitarian assistance and global health.
-He was chairman of USA for UNHCR from 2003-2006 and participated in U.N. missions to Afghanistan, Kosovo and Tanzania.
-In addition to the Board of the U.S. African Development Foundation--whose USADF Leslie Award for high-performing grantees--Leslie also served on the Advisory Board of the International Business Leaders Forum (IBLF).
-He is chairman of the Advisory Committee on Voluntary Foreign Aid of the U.S. Agency for International Development (ACVFA), a member of the Board of Advisors of the Duke Global Health Institute (DGHI), and chairman of the Board of Trustees of the Ron Brown Scholar Program (RBSP).
+He was chairman of USA for UNHCR from 2003 to 2006 and participated in U.N. missions to Afghanistan, Kosovo and Tanzania.
+In addition to the Board of the U.S. African Development Foundation—whose USADF Leslie Award for high-performing grantees—Leslie also served on the advisory board of the International Business Leaders Forum (IBLF).
+He is former chairman of the Advisory Committee on Voluntary Foreign Aid of the U.S. Agency for International Development (ACVFA), former chairman of the Board of Advisors of the Duke Global Health Institute (DGHI), and chairman of the Board of Trustees of the Ron Brown Scholar Program (RBSP).
 He is also on the board of the Circumnavigators Foundation, an organization that provides scholarships for study abroad.
 Leslie is the chair of the board of the Elizabeth Glaser Pediatric AIDS Foundation and a member of the board of directors of Water.Org.
 In 2016, President Obama appointed him to the President's Advisory Council on Doing Business in Africa.
-In 2021, he joined the COVID Collaborative, which has called for 70 percent of the world's population to be vaccinated against the novel coronavirus by the middle of 2022.
+In 2021, he joined the COVID Collaborative, which called for 70 percent of the world's population to be vaccinated against the novel coronavirus by the middle of 2022.
 In August 2021, members of the COVID Collaborative, including Leslie, published an open letter to world leaders in The Financial Times calling for urgent action on vaccination.
 He is a member of the executive committee of the Partnership for Central America, which seeks to promote inclusive economic growth in the Northern Triangle.
+In 2023, Leslie joined Georgetown University as a Distinguished Professor in the School of Health.
+He joined Duke University as a Senior Visiting Fellow at the Duke Global Health Institute (DGHI) and Visiting Fellow at the Duke-Margolis Center for Health Policy.
+Leslie also became a member of the National Institutes of Health Clinical Center Research Hospital Board.